Police file terrorism charges against Pakistan’s Imran Khan

 The report against Khan includes testimony from Magistrate Judge Ali Javed, who described being at the Islamabad rally on Saturday and hearing Khan criticize the inspector-general of Pakistan’s police and another judge.
 Khan went on to reportedly say: “You also get ready for it, we will also take action against you.
 All of you must be ashamed.”

-Khan could face several years in prison from the new charges, which accuse him of threatening police officers and the judge.
-However, he’s not been detained on other lesser charges levied against him in his recent campaigning against the government.
+Khan could face several years in prison from the new charges, which accuse him of threatening police officers and the judge under Pakistan’s 1997 anti-terrorism law, which granted police wider powers amid sectarian violence in the country.

+However, 25 years later, critics say the law helps security forces skirt constitutional protections for defendants while governments also used it for political purposes.
+Other former Pakistani politicians, including former Prime Minister Nawaz Sharif and former President Gen. Pervez Musharraf, also have been targeted in probes using the law.

+Khan has not been detained on other lesser charges levied against him in his recent campaigning against the government.

+Also on Monday, a court in Islamabad ruled that contempt proceedings would begin Tuesday against Khan for threatening a judge, according to court officials.
+Usually, Pakistani courts pardon people if they apologize, although some politicians have also been convicted in the past for insulting judges.

 The Pakistani judiciary also has a history of politicization and taking sides in power struggles between the military, the civilian government and opposition politicians, according to the Washington-based advocacy group Freedom House.
+Current Prime Minister Shahbaz Sharif likely will discuss the charges against Khan at a Cabinet meeting scheduled for Tuesday.

 Khan came to power in 2018, promising to break the pattern of family rule in Pakistan.
 His opponents contend he was elected with help from the powerful military, which has ruled the country for half of its 75-year history.